greenplum-db/pxf/server/pxf-ignite/README.md

 # Accessing Ignite database using PXF

-The PXF Ignite plug-in enables to access the [Apache Ignite database](https://ignite.apache.org/) (both read and write operations are supported) via REST API.
+The PXF Ignite plugin provides access to [Apache Ignite database](https://ignite.apache.org/) (both `SELECT` and `INSERT` are supported) via Ignite thin connector for Java.

 ## Prerequisites

-Check the following before using the plug-in:
+Check the following before using the plugin:

-* The Ignite plug-in is installed on all PXF nodes;
+* Ignite plugin is installed on all PXF nodes;

-* The Apache Ignite client is installed and running at the `IGNITE_HOST` (`localhost` by default; this can be changed, see syntax below), and it accepts http queries from the PXF (note that *enabling Ignite REST API does not require changes in Ignite configuration*; see the instruction on how to do that at https://apacheignite.readme.io/docs/rest-api#section-getting-started).
+* The Apache Ignite client is installed and running.

 ## Syntax